mlrun/mlrun/docs/install/remote.md

 - Python 3.9
 - Recommended pip 22.x+

-The MLRun server is now based on a Python 3.9 environment.
+The MLRun server is based on a Python 3.9 environment.
 It's recommended to move the client to a Python 3.9 environment as well.

-For a Python 3.7 environment for platform versions up to and including v3.5.2 see [Set up a Python 3.7 client environment](../change-log/index.html#set-up-a-python-3-7-client-environment-iguazio-versions-up-to-and-including-v3-5-2).
+For a Python 3.7 environment for platform versions up to and including v3.5.2, see [Set up a Python 3.7 client environment](../change-log/index.html#set-up-a-python-3-7-client-environment-iguazio-versions-up-to-and-including-v3-5-2).

+## MLRun client supported OS
+The MLRun client supports:
+- Linux
+- Mac
+- Windows via WSL

 ## Set up a Python 3.9 client environment